OogieOrange/project2-rps/README.md

 A perfect game to occupy ones atention when traveling or simply taking a quick break.

 Rock, paper, scissors is a basic webpage displaying a playable version of the game by the same name.
 It registers the users choice and match it against a randomly generated oponents choice.
-The score of the user and computer is registered and the user can choose to continue playing indefinitely or to reset the score count.
+The score of the user and computer is recorded in a tally and the user can choose to continue playing indefinitely or to reset the score count.

 <img src="assets/readme-images/responsive.png" alt="Image showing responsiveness">